Learn how to soften the emotions underneath sugar cravings, where they can flow like water.

 You may fear the next 10 days and wonder how you’ll cope!

-I’ve created a resource page for you here with links to helpful articles, a link to a heart centered support program, and a new blog post on ways of understanding and diffusing the emotions that lie underneath sugar cravings.
-You can find this all below.
+I’ve created a resource page for you below with links to helpful articles, a link to a heart centered support program, and a new blog post on ways of understanding and diffusing the emotions that lie underneath sugar cravings.

 Making room for the emotions underneath cravings and impulses